openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/04-buildah.md

 3. External vs. Internal Data: Do you have everything you need to build the image from within the image?
 Or, do you need to access cached data outside of the build process?
 For example, It might be convenient to mount a large cached RPM cache inside the container during build, but you would never want to carry that around in the production image.
 The use cases for build time mounts range from SSH keys to Java build artifacts - for more ideas, see this [GitHub issue](https://github.com/moby/moby/issues/14080).

 Alright, let's walk through some common scenarios with Buildah.

+## Prep Work
+Just like Podman, Buildah can execute in rootless mode, but since you have tools on the container host interacting files in the container image, you need to make Buildah think it's running as root.
+Buildah comes with a cool sub-command called unshare which does just this.
+It puts our shell into a user namespace just like when you have a root shell in a container.
+The difference is, this shell has access to tools installed on the container host, instead of in the container image.
+Before we complete the rest of this lab, execute the "buildah unshare" command.
+Think of this as making yourself root, without actually making yourself root:

+``buildah unshare``{{execute}}

+Now, look at who your shell thinks you are:

+``whoami``{{execute}}

+It's looks like you are root, but you really aren't, but let's prove it:

+``touch /etc/shadow``{{execute}}

+The touch command fails because you're not actually root.
+Really, the touch command executed as an arbitrary user ID in your /etc/subuid range.
+Let that sink in.
+Linux containers are mind bending.
+OK, let's do something useful.

 ## Basic Build